bitrix24/b24restdocs/api-reference/sonet-group/scrum/task/tasks-api-scrum-task-get.md

 >
 > Who can execute the method: any user with access to Scrum

-This method returns the values of the Scrum task fields by its identifier `id`.
+This method retrieves the values of the Scrum task fields by its identifier `id`.

 ## Method Parameters